 Pursuant to law, is recalled that any retaliatory action put in place after an internal report or addressed to the ANAC or after a report to Judicial Authorities, will be evaluated as invalid and, when verified, sanctioned.

-Anyway R.P.C.T. will act in order to guarantee the reporter against any type of retaliation, understood as action that might lead to even only suspect of discrimination or penalization, guaranteeing through dedicated channels, the confidentiality of the identity of the reporter, without prejudice to the law obligations in protection of the rights of the Society or the people erroneously or bad faith accused.
+The R.P.C.T., in any case, acts in such a way as to guarantee the whistleblower against any kind of retaliation, understood as an act that may give rise even to the mere suspicion of discrimination or penalisation, ensuring through the dedicated channels, the confidentiality of the identity of the whistleblower, without prejudice to legal obligations and the protection of the rights of the CIP or of persons wrongly accused and/or in bad faith.